meanpeace52/React-Native-Sweetwatercredits/NOTES.md

 * Render the main rule checking if the zone prop passed to the rule violation create form is core or non core.
 * Then either render the main rule picker for core or the main rule picker for non core
 * Repeat this process for any rules containing a sub-rule penalty
 * Add shadows to buttons
+* Form styles

+### Future update

+* Add Project to zone as a prop instead of just adding the uid. then we can access all of the project data for each zone.. do same thing with rule violation( project & zone)